Published March 2021

 To mitigate suicide risks more effectively, facilities want to create spaces that keep patients safe from self-harm.
 For example, the US Department of Veterans Affairs (VA) was been able to reduce the number of in-hospital suicides from 4.2 per 100,000 admissions to 0.74 per 100,000 admissions in mental health units.
 This 82.4 percent reduction was achieved by adopting standards that remove many hazards within the inpatient health units.

-Specifying ligature resistant solutions can be a life-saving choice for hospitals and behavioral health facilities.
+Specifying ligature resistant door hardware can be a life-saving choice for medical facilities.
 These solutions are designed to reduce the risk of injury or death due to ligature strangulation.

 Allegion™ offers a portfolio of behavioral health door hardware that reduces the risk of injury or death due to strangulation.
 Schlage® recently expanded its lock offering to meet customer needs in low, medium and high-risk applications, as defined by the New York State office of Mental Health.
 The new HSLR trim features the highest level of ligature resistant design and is available in both mortise and cylindrical chassis.
 Both ligature resistant trim packages are accepted for high-risk areas by the New York State Office of Mental Health and compliant with Americans with Disabilities Act (ADA) regulations.